 There’s no rulebook or a strict set of standards to follow to be considered a minimalist.
 That’s the beauty of minimalism.
 You find what works for you, your lifestyle, and your goals for living minimalist.
 And, as your life changes so can your rules.

-It’s truly personality based.
-If you’ve got a competitive spirit and love a challenge, then these ‘rules,’ standards, or challenges can keep it fun.
-However, it’s important you find what works for you and your lifestyle, rather than worrying about what doesn’t work or fit the ‘standards.’
-I’ve gotten a lot less competitive over the years, and more intentional in my day and lifestyle.
-I started with challenges and now I enjoy the small sporadic changes I’ve made towards minimalism.
-I look at it now, as more of a journey, rather than a goal to accomplish.
-It’s crucial to remember, minimalism is about figuring out what you value most in your life and removing anything that doesn’t support these values.
+I’ve gotten less competitive over the years and more intentional in my day-to-day lifestyle.
+I started with challenges and now enjoy the small, sporadic changes I’ve made towards minimalism.
+I look at it now as more of a journey rather than a goal to accomplish.
+It’s crucial to remember minimalism is about figuring out what you value most in your life and removing anything that doesn’t support these values.

 Minimalism is a mindset as well as a lifestyle.
 It’s a way of thinking, doing, and living with intention and purpose.
 Minimalism fits whatever life you’re living with whoever you’re living it with.
 Do you have kids?
 Great, so do I. Are you living on a tight budget?
 So am I. What about my art or (insert hobby) equipment?
 Keep it!